cmpnd-ai/dspy-cli/docs/index.md

 ### Content Pipeline
 **Pain:** Manual content generation is slow.
 Generating headlines, summaries, and tags should be programs that are simple and easy to read.

-**Solution:** [blog-tools](../examples/blog-tools/) - Automated headline generator, summarizer, tagger, and tweet extractor.
+**Solution:** [blog-tools](https://github.com/cmpnd-ai/dspy-cli-tool/tree/main/examples/blog-tools) - Automated headline generator, summarizer, tagger, and tweet extractor.
 One system, optimized together.

 ### Code Review Agent
 **Pain:** Code review is tedious.
 You want AI help but building a reliable system takes weeks.

-**Solution:** [code-review-agent](../examples/code-review-agent/) - Automated analysis and review, built in days instead of weeks.
+**Solution:** [code-review-agent](https://github.com/cmpnd-ai/dspy-cli-tool/tree/main/examples/code-review-agent) - Give an agent tools to use to review code.
 Uses the GitHub API as a tool.

 ## Core Workflow